Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

-As the binaries evolve, they will lose energy and angular momentum in the form of GW.
-Due to this, the binary dynamics changes and can be modeled as a perturbation force to the Newtonian binary\footnote{GW backreaction to the binary equation of motion appears at 2.5PN order.
-However, we have considered all the correction upto 2.5PN while solving the orbital evolution of binaries for the hyperbolic orbit case and only the GW backreaction term at 2.5PN for elliptic orbits.
-This is because the leading-order nonlinear memory for hyperbolic orbits appears at 2.5PN in the waveform and 0PN for elliptic orbits \cite{Favata:2011qif}.}, following \cite{blanchet2024postnewtoniantheorygravitationalwaves}:
+\endgroup As the binaries evolve, they will lose energy and angular momentum in the form of GW.
+Due to this, the binary dynamics changes and can be modeled as a perturbation force to the Newtonian binary, following \cite{blanchet2024postnewtoniantheorygravitationalwaves}:

 where